Spotlight on Detroit: 40-Year Old Payroll System Leaves Police Without Pay

 In an update Monday, Detroit Human Resources Director Denise Starr stated that the accidental deductions made to approximately 1,300 city workers stemmed from a clerical error and “precautions and accountability have been put in place to prevent that in the future.”

 Those funds were being refunded Friday night, officials said.
-According to city officials on Monday, “a very small number” of employees are still waiting for paychecks, with the majority of those affected having received their checks on Friday, over the weekend or on Monday.
+According to city officials on Monday, “a very small number” of employees are still waiting for paychecks, with the majority of those affected have received their checks on Friday, over the weekend or on Monday.

 The new payroll system is slated to replace the 40-year old payroll system in 2017, says Austin.
 If you’re using an antiquated payroll system, consider implementing biometric time clocks that integrate directly with a cloud-based system.
 Better yet, look for a time clock system with online payroll functionality, like FingerCheck360 time tracking and payroll software.

 From clock in to cash out, one platform tracks and manages time and processes timesheets at the end of each pay period.
 Sign up for a 30-day free trial today.
-Follow us on Facebook, LinkedIn, Twitter and Google+ for more interesting articles on time and attendance topics.